wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msgraph-toolkit-improve-performance/includes/3-exercise-cache-data-loaded-components.md

 - **Name:** My app
 - **Platform:** Web
-- **Supported account types:** Accounts in any organizational directory (for example, any multitenant directory in Azure Active Directory).
-Personal Microsoft accounts are also supported (for example, Skype and Xbox).
+- **Supported account types:** Accounts in any organizational directory (Any Azure AD directory - Multitenant) and personal Microsoft accounts (for example, Skype, Xbox)
 - **Redirect URIs:** `http://localhost:3000`

 You can create this application by following these steps: